sandialabs/tracktable/Documentation/installation/install_source.rst

   .. tip:: Windows users can find pre-built Boost binaries at https://sourceforge.net/projects/boost/files/boost-binaries/
   .. hint:: Windows users should remember to add the path of the Boost installation
      to the systems ``PATH`` environment variable.

   - You must build Boost with Boost.Python enabled using the headers from the same Python installation you will use to run Tracktable.

-  - With respect to C++11: if you want to call Tracktable from code built with C++11 turned on, you must also build Tracktable with C++11 turned on.
-The implementation of ``boost::variant`` (which we use for ``tracktable::PropertyValueT``) is entirely different between the two language versions.
-This causes link errors if you try to mix versions.

-  - We do not yet use any C++11 features in Tracktable in order to maintain compatibility with a few environments that are still stranded in the age of C++03.
-We look forward to their arrival in the modern age.
+  - Tracktable requires a C++14-capable compiler as of version 1.5.

 Documentation